apache/arrow/docs/source/index.rst

       :class-card: contrib-card
       :shadow: none

-      Read about the Apache Arrow format
+      Read about the Apache Arrow format and its related specifications and protocols.
-      specifications and Protocols.

       +++